viviRbi/vyNote/readme.md

 17. Are SOAP messages delivered with GET or POST requests?
 - yes, it can if it binds to Http protocol

+## Soap vs Xml
+- XML is a markup language that is used to transfer data between driver hardware, operating systems and applications with little human intervention, while SOAP is a protocol based on XML that is used to communicate between applications through internet